Last updated on May 24th, 2023

 Attended by a public audience including volunteers from The King and The Queen Consort’s many charity affiliations, the concert will see a world-class orchestra play interpretations of musical favourites fronted by some of the world’s biggest entertainers, alongside performers from the world of dance.

-Through a national ballot held by the BBC, several thousand members of the public will be selected to receive a pair of free tickets for the Coronation Concert at Windsor Castle.
+Through a national ballot held by the BBC, 5000 members of the public will be selected to receive a pair of free tickets for the Coronation Concert at Windsor Castle.
+You can enter the ballot here.
+The ballot will close at 23.59 on Tuesday, 28 February.

 The centrepiece of the Coronation Concert, ‘Lighting up the Nation’, will see the country join together in celebration as iconic locations across the United Kingdom are lit up using projections, lasers, drone displays and illuminations.